-THUS the disciples knew the promises, and understood them enough to know that God would give them an inestimable blessing on certain conditions.
+WE have seen that the disciples knew the promises, and understood them enough to know that God would give them an inestimable blessing on certain conditions.
 They must have understood also that, whereas in former times God had chosen out certain men and filled them with the Holy Ghost, now He was preparing to pour out His Spirit on all flesh; and that whosoever wished might come and share in the outpouring.
-How many Christians now have got just as far as that!
+How many Christians now have got just as far as that !
 By Bible study, sermons, reading, and from the testimony of others, they clearly understand that God is willing to pour out His Spirit upon them.
-They know also that now is the Dispensation of the Holy Ghost.
+They know also that now is the dispensation of the Holy Ghost.
 And it may be they have understood all that for some time.
 But they have not yet apprehended this gift for themselves.
-Perhaps they have in some measure sought it.
-But they have not sought it with all their hearts, or most certainly they would have found.
+Perhaps they have in some measure sought.
+But they have not sought with all their hearts, or most certainly they would have found.
 And so they are still without that which would make their lives holy, joyous, and powerful for the Lord and man.
-Is this the condition of my soul?
+Is this your condition ?

-This was the condition of the disciples just after the Ascension.
-There were above 500 of them (I Cor. xv., 6).
+This was the condition of the disciples just after the ascension.
+There were over 500 of them (I Cor.
+15: 6).
 These were all "brethren."
 They had been born again into the family of the Lord Jesus.
-They were not of the world, for the world was not to see (John xiv., 19) the Lord Jesus after His resurrection.
-They all had heard that last command from the Lord Himself, "Tarry ye at Jerusalem until ye be endued with power from on high."
-Surely they will obey it!
-Surely they will let nothing hinder them from receiving the fulness of the Holy Ghost!
+They were not of the world, for the world was not to see (John 14: 19) the Lord Jesus after His resurrection.
+They had heard that last command from the Lord Himself, "Tarry ye in the city of Jerusalem until ye be endued with power from on high."
+Surely they will obey it !
+Surely they will let nothing hinder them from receiving the fulness of the Holy Ghost !
 Surely, with such a prize in view, they will gladly lay aside all else for a while, in order to seek according to the Lord's command.

 So we might have thought.
-But, sad to say, only a small minority of 120 (Acts i., 15) stayed in Jerusalem to obey that last command.
-Where had the rest gone?
+But, sad to say, one hundred

+and twenty of them only, under a quarter, stayed in Jerusalem to obey that last command (Acts 1: 15).
+Where had the rest gone ?
 Doubtless back to their own homes to live quiet, peaceful, Christian lives, as many do now; thinking of the Lord, loving Him, and talking of Him to others; perhaps actively working for Him.
-But they had
+But they had NOT RECEIVED THE POWER !